Toomorrow (film): Lawsuit

 Guest had been working on the film for six months beyond the time specified for in his contract and still hadn't been paid, nor had anyone else who worked on the film.
 Saltzman didn't have the money nor did his company "Sweet Music" which was in Switzerland.
 Guest waited until after the film's premiere at the London Pavilion to obtain an injunction.
 The film could not be shown until Guest and the other people who worked on the film were paid.
 According to Guest in 1994, he still had not been paid and the injunction was still in effect.

 As a result, the film, which took about two years to make, was shown (in the London Pavilion, then a cinema) for only one week, then was shelved.
 Aside from isolated showings in the British forces cinemas during 1971 and early 1972 on British military bases along with a copy in a travelling cinema in Scotland, and one showing in Los Angeles in 2000, Toomorrow was not seen in public for over four decades.

+The BFI released the film in the UK on Blu-ray in June 2026.